This guide has been produced by Leeds Urban Harvest with support from the Orchard Project, it follows on from the Community Apple Pressing guide.

-There are lots of options for storing your cider until you want to drink it but this section deals with bottles and barrels.
+There are lots of options for storing your cider until you want to drink it, but this section deals with bottles and barrels.
 All of the options require ‘racking’, moving your cider from the fermenter into a smaller dispensing container.
-At all points in this process you should minimise contact with or introduction of oxygen; it will degrade your cider and impair the flavour.
+At all points in this process you should minimise contact with oxygen; it will degrade your cider and impair the flavour.
 While your cider is in your fermenter it has a layer of CO2 which protects it from oxygen.
-When you remove the airlock/lid this layer is gone and its then at risk.
+When you remove the airlock/lid this layer is gone and it’s then at risk of spoiling.

-Syphoning is the easiest method of racking your cider from the fermente.
+Syphoning is the easiest method of racking your cider.
 To stop the syphon tube curling back on itself, consider cable tying it to a length of wood and securing this to the fermenter.
 Make sure the mouth of the syphon tube does not sit on the bottom of the fermenter or it will suck up the sediment that you want to leave behind.

-Once you have started the cider flowing its advantageous to keep it going to minimise the chance of stirring up sediment.
-Alternately secure the tube in place to the fermenter and stop off the end using a tap or folding it over to maintain the vacuum and the cider in the tube.
+Once you have started the cider flowing it’s advantageous to keep it going to minimise the chance of stirring up sediment.
+Alternately secure the tube in place on the fermenter and stop off the end using a tap, or folding it over to maintain the vacuum and the cider in the tube.